 This morning we'll drive to the hill town of Ronda, home to Spain's oldest bullring and its most breathtaking gorge.
 The afternoon and evening are yours to explore Ronda's Moorish and Mercadillo Quarters, linked together by the famous gravity-defying stone bridge (towering over the rubble of an earlier one that wasn't).
-Sleep in or near Ronda (1 night, your group may be split between two hotels).
+Sleep in or near Ronda (1 night).
 Bus: 3 hrs.

 Day 9: Sevilla's Barrio Santa Cruz

-Today we'll wind our way between olive groves and pueblos blancos, stopping on the way to explore the whitewashed village of Grazalema.
-Then we'll press on to the flamboyant and atmospheric city of Sevilla.
+Today we'll wind our way between olive groves and pueblos blancos on our way to the flamboyant and atmospheric city of Sevilla.
 Our hotel's central location makes it easy to spend this afternoon and evening marveling at the world's largest Gothic cathedral — and window-shopping along the narrow whitewashed lanes of Sevilla's Barrio Santa Cruz.
 Tonight, you might look for a performance of sultry, swirling flamenco.
 Sleep in Sevilla (2 nights).
 Bus: 3 hrs.

 Day 10: Sevilla's Royal Alcazar

 Your entire day and evening are free to do as you please.
 You could start with a visit to the beautifully Moorish-style Alcazar palace, the Sevilla home of the Spanish Royal Family for the past 500 years.
 Afterward, you can walk in the footsteps of Carmen and Don Juan, linger in Sevilla's charming squares, or stroll along the romantic Guadalquivir River.
 This evening, consider capping off your My Way: Spain adventure with a carriage ride through the streets of Sevilla.
 Salud!
 No bus today.